Conflict of Interests for Nonprofits | BoardSource

-What should happen when a board member affiliated within your nonprofit clearly has a conflict of interest but does not recognize it or won’t acknowledge it?
-Is it acceptable to join a board if you come with an apparent conflict of interest?
+What should happen when a board member affiliated with your nonprofit has a conflict of interest but does not recognize it or won’t acknowledge it?
+Is joining a board acceptable if you have an apparent conflict of interest?

-A conflict of interest exists when a member of the organization has a personal interest that may influence them when making decisions.
-While the law focuses primarily on financial interests and provides some guidelines, nonprofit organizations contend with a variety of potential and perceived conflicts of interest.
+A conflict of interest exists when a member of the nonprofit board has a personal interest that may influence them when making decisions.
+While the law focuses primarily on financial interests and provides some guidelines, nonprofit organizations contend with various potential and perceived conflicts of interest.
 Examples might include:

-• The chief executive of the organization is a spouse or close relative of the board member.
+• The organization’s chief executive is a spouse or close relative of the board member.

 • The board candidate is also the chief executive of an organization with a similar mission and program structure.